kjhall01/SFT/README.md

 Seasonal Forecasting Tool
 Python tool for seasonal forecasting by Kyle Hall.
-Based on PyCPT, the IRI's wrapper for the Climate Prediction Tool
+Implements and expands on PyCPT, the IRI's wrapper for the Climate Prediction Tool

 Since the last version:
 -> Refactored to employ object-oriented programming